ariielm/zup-client-services/README.md

 ## Docker-Compose (database + application)

-To check the docker container running locally with the complete environment, just run the [maven build](#build) command, then build the [docker image](#docker), and then run the [docker-compose](https://docs.docker.com/compose/install/) command (if the database container is still running, stop it):
+To check the docker container running locally with the complete environment, just execute the [maven build](#build) step, then execute the [docker image](#docker) step, and then run the [docker-compose](https://docs.docker.com/compose/install/) command (if the database container is still running, stop it):

 ```
 docker-compose up -d